abduction A movement of a body part away from the midline of the body.

 bilateral Pertaining to both sides.

-biomechanics Branch of study that applies the laws of mechanics to living ...
+biomechanics Branch of study that applies the laws of mechanics ...